Integrating Shop Stewards & other union activists

 Current Shop Stewards & MAT Leaders

-The chart below includes all the Stewards & MAT Leaders that have been recognized by the Local (updated periodically), and contact information if they provided it.
+The chart below includes all the Stewards & MAT Leaders that have been recognized by the Local (updated periodically), and contact information if they provided it for publication.
 Use the search box and type in your agency or facility name (or location for some agencies) to see if we have a Steward or MAT Leader in your area.
+You can also view the chart in full-screen here.